Rocko's Modern Life: Critical reception

-Common Sense Media reviewer Emily Ashby gave Rocko's Modern Life four stars, stating that Rocko's Modern Life is "modern and funny, but edgy content isn't suitable for young kids."

-The show has seen renewed acclaim.
+The series received more critical acclaim when viewed retrospectively.
 Brahna Siegelberg of Slate said that the most compelling aspect was that the show had "a really poignant critique of the materialist demands of American life."
 She added that she "realized that Rocko was really a show about how to navigate the adult world; one that could be appreciated by kids for its slapstick humor and absurdity, but had even more to say to young adults—like me."
 IGN called the show a prime example of the "sophisticated, intelligent brand of children's programming" during Nickelodeon's golden age.
+Rocko's Modern Life was described by Darryn King of Vanity Fair as "zany and occasionally obscene", but remained grounded in a blend of "social satire and deceptive sweetness", while Farah Barakat of Exclaim! described the series as providing the nostalgic comfort of an animated series while representative in its satirical humor.
 The A.V.
 Club called the show "one of the best series" from that era, praising the show's "impressive commitment to expressive character acting, well-drawn sight gags, and cartoony jokes that play with the form's slapstick strengths."
-New York compared the series' humor, in retrospect, to that of Office Space (1999) and praised the subversive, anti-corporate stories.
+New York compared the series' humor, in retrospect, to that of Office Space (1999) and praised its subversive, anti-corporate stories.
+Common Sense Media reviewer Emily Ashby gave Rocko's Modern Life four stars, stating that the series is "modern and funny, but edgy content isn't suitable for young kids."

 Awards and nominations

-Timothy J. Borquez, Patrick Foley, Michael Giesler, Michael A. Gollorn, William B. Griggs, Tom Jeager, Gregory LaPlante, Timothy Mertens, and Kenneth Young of Rocko's Modern Life received a 1994 Daytime Emmy Award for Outstanding Film Sound Editing.

-George Maestri was nominated for a CableACE Award for his Rocko's Modern Life writing.

-The series won an Environmental Media Award in 1996 for the episode "Zanzibar!," a musical episode focusing on environmentalism, pollution, and deforestation.
-The award was accepted by the episode's writers, Dan Povenmire and Jeff "Swampy" Marsh, future creators of the hit Disney animated series Phineas and Ferb.
+In terms of accolades, George Maestri was nominated for a CableACE Award for his writing on Rocko's Modern Life.
+The series also won an Environmental Media Award in 1996 for the episode "Zanzibar!," a musical episode focusing on environmentalism, pollution, and deforestation, accepted by the episode's writers, Dan Povenmire and Jeff "Swampy" Marsh, future creators of the hit Disney animated series Phineas and Ferb.